cls-python/cls-luigi_paper/README.md

 | __GPUs__ | 2 x NVIDIA RTX 6000 Ada Generation |
 | __RAM__  | ~131.5 GB                          |

+And were also tested on Ubuntu 22.04 as well as Pop_OS!.

 ## Running on Windows and MacOS
 The experiments in this repository are yet to be tested on Windows and MacOS operating systems.